hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 'fill' Values
 -------------

 Note that fill values for all types must be specified as a string.
 For `double` and `integer` types, the string should correspond to a numeric value.
 In other words, using a string like `invalid_int` would not be allowed for an integer fill value.
 Care should be taken to ensure that the string value given will have an exact numeric representation, and special care should be taken for `double` values which can suffer from round-off problems.
-For integers, string fill values must correspond to an integer value that is small enough to fit into a 4 byte signed integer.
+For integers, string fill values must correspond to an integer value that is small enough to fit into a 4-byte signed integer.
 For `double` parameters, the fill string must parse to an exact IEEE 754 double representation.
 One suggestion is to use large negative integers, such as `-1.0E30`.
 The string `NaN` is allowed, in which the case `csv` output should contain the string `NaN` for fill values.
 For double NaN values, the bit pattern for quiet NaN should be used, as opposed to the signaling NaN, which should not be used (see reference [6]).
 For `string` and `isotime` parameters, the string `fill` value is used at face value, and it should have a length that fits in the length of the data parameter.

 Examples
 --------

 The following two examples illustrate two different ways to represent a magnetic field dataset.
 The first lists a time column and three scalar data columns, Bx, By, and Bz for the Cartesian components.

 ```javascript
 {